jordanbean-msft/openai-fabric-chat/README.md

-# Azure OpenAI Assistants Demo - SQL Chat
+# Azure OpenAI Assistants Demo - ADX Chat

-Attached here is code for a sample Streamlit application which can be used to demonstrate a pattern for conversational interaction with a SQL Database.
+Attached here is code for a sample Streamlit application which can be used to demonstrate a pattern for conversational interaction with a ADX Database.

-Briefly, we showcase how to utilize the Azure OpenAI Assistants API (specifically, the Function Calling & Code Interpreter capabilities) to retrieve schema for a target SQL database - in our testing we utilized the AdventureWorks Database deployed into a lightweight Azure SQL Database - then to assemble and execute SQL queries and provide text-based and graphical responses.
+Briefly, we showcase how to utilize the Azure OpenAI Assistants API (specifically, the Function Calling & Code Interpreter capabilities) to retrieve schema for a target ADX database - in our testing we utilized the AdventureWorks Database deployed into a lightweight Azure ADX Database - then to assemble and execute ADX queries and provide text-based and graphical responses.

 Here is a high-level description of what the flow of calls looks like.

 ![architecture](.img/architecture.drawio.png)

 Here is a more detailed sequence diagram.

 ## Disclaimer